Develop5/PlaywrightAmazon/README.md

 Create the folder "config" under api_e2e and add here a file hosts.json with the localhost and production urls.

-We are not going to use Cucumber for the API suite,therefore we will use tsconfig.json And we will use the playwright native html reporter instead of cucumber-html-reporter
+We are NOT going to use Cucumber for the API suite,therefore we will use tsconfig.json And we will use the playwright native html reporter instead of cucumber-html-reporter

 Create your tests as .ts files under the src/tests folder For example GET.test.ts

+If there is a problem with process in index.ts (Cannot find name 'process')
+    yarn add -D @types/node

+Create a file playwright.config.js under api_e2e
+This file contains the baseUrl and headers for API testing

+You can execute your tests by typing in the command line from api_e2e folder:
+    npx playwright test

+    Or:
+    yarn run test

+    Which similar to:
+    "test": "npx playwright test --reporter=html"

 WIP 💃💃💃💃💃💃💃💃💃💃💃💃  I am here  (Before any commands to run tests)

-By now, I am executing:
-    npx playwright test

 Or:
     npm run cucumber -- --profile dev